30 years of innovation with LIRMM

 Reliability and energy come first

-"On the electronics side, we are focusing on integrated circuit testing and reliability, and on the design of adaptive embedded systems.
+"On the electronics side, we are focusing on the testing and reliability of integrated circuits, and the design of adaptive embedded systems.
 These systems need to be energy-efficient ", explains the LIRMM director.
 Laurent Latorre, head of the microelectronics department, was kind enough to introduce us to this lesser-known discipline in a report broadcast on A l'UM la science on September 22.

 And here again, there's no shortage of examples of innovations that have been put to good use: Algodone, a start-up specializing in securing connected objects(Un pont sécurisé vers vos objets connectés) developed by Lionel Torres, researcher at LIRMM and director of Polytech; NinjaLab founded by Victor Lomné and Thomas Roche, the pros from starry-eyed cryptanalysis Néocéan and their technological wave that combines a love of the sea and micro-electronics, or Neurinnov's magicians David Andreux and David Guiraud, who we met again in the video series Décollage to talk about their implantable medical devices capable of restoring sensation to amputees...